Royalvice/Looking-Glass-Unreal-Plugin/README.md

 ## Obtaining the source code

-Actually, this is the standard procedure suitable for any Github repository.
-If you already did that before, it's unlikely that you'll find anything new in this section.

-`git clone --recursive git@github.com:Looking-Glass/UnrealSDK.git`
+`git clone --recursive git@github.com:Looking-Glass/Unreal.git`

 For older git version

-- `git clone git@github.com:Looking-Glass/UnrealSDK.git`
+- `git clone git@github.com:Looking-Glass/Unreal.git`
-- `cd UnrealSDK`
+- `cd Unreal`
-- `git submodule init`
-- `git submodule update`

 Alternatively you may get the snapshot of the repository using downloading of zip file from Github instead of using `git clone`.

 ## How to build the plugin from the source code

-- Pre-requisites: you should have Visual Studio 2019 installed.
+- Pre-requisites: you should have Visual Studio 2022 installed.
+- Unreal Engine 5.5 requires MSVC v143 (14.38 - 17.8) working with Unreal Engine with another MSVC version will cause the engine to fail to compile.
 - Download the project from Github (see above).
 - Find the UnrealSDK.uproject file in the root folder of repository.
 - If you have multiple Unreal engine versions installed, right click on this file, select "Switch unreal engine version" option and select the one which you want to use with this plugin.